qor/qor/example/tutorial/bookstore/README.md

-# qor tutorial
+# Tutorial

-## Intro

-QOR is a set of modules to <INSERT> written in go.
+This tutorial shows you

 ## Prerequisites

 * GoLang 1.x+ (at the time of writing I am using >=1.4.0 versions)

-* Install qor `git clone https://github.com/qor/qor.git`
+* Install qor:

+    go get github.com/qor/qor

 NB: I you clone qor and use it from your own account you will have to create a symlink like this:

     go/src/github.com/qor [qor] $ ln -s ../YOUR_GITHUB_USRNAME/qor/ qor

 * A database - for example PostgreSQL or MySQL

-* go into the qor source directory and run `go get .`
+* Install dependencies: cd into the qor source directory and run

+    go get ./...

+* Install Gin - QOR does not require gin, but we use :

+    go get github.com/gin-gonic/gin

 * [Optional: fresh](https://github.com/pilu/fresh) being installed: